o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 retransmission of the message, or take other action depending on the setting of errno as described below.

-In the event of extreme failure, a NULL pointer is returned.
+In the event of extreme failure, a nil pointer is returned.
 In this case the value of errno might be of some use, for documentation, but there will be little that the user application can do other than to move on.